 Gives a broad exposure to many aspects of the life sciences.
 Covers topics of biochemistry, energetics, cell structure and function, genetics, and evolution.
-BIOL 1615 must be taken concurrently by Biology Department majors.
-BIOL 1615 is not required for pre-allied health majors.
+BIOL 1615 is recommended, but not required for pre-nursing or pre-dental hygiene majors.

 Laboratory course to accompany BIOL 1610.
 Topics covered include scientific method, biomolecules, cell structure and function, cellular reproduction, Mendelian and molecular genetics, DNA technology, and evolution.
 Course Lab fee of $30 applies.

 Provides the second semester material in the two semester introductory course designed for biology majors.
 Covers origin and early evolution of life, plant structure and function, plant diversity, animal structure and function, animal diversity, and animal behavior.